CorrieVS/PicoGK_Docker/README.md

 Parameters for Docker are set in `Docker/docker-compose.yaml`.

 These are set by default to use NVIDIA runtime.
-Comment them out to not use it (experimental):
+Comment them out to not use it, and uncomment the volume `/dev/dri`:
 ```
 runtime: nvidia
 environment:
     - NVIDIA_DRIVER_CAPABILITIES=all
     - NVIDIA_VISIBLE_DEVICES=all

+...
+volumes:
+    - /dev/dri:/dev/dri
 ```